 Lab resources and services include:

-- Organizing and managing administrative work related to research studies including data collection, processing results (including double-checking data entry), and support with the Mendoza Research Team of all parts of the research process from study design through data analysis and publication.
+- Organizing and managing administrative work related to research studies, including data collection, processing results (including double-checking data entry), and support with the Mendoza Research Team of all parts of the research process from study design through data analysis and publication.
 Researchers assign their studies to the MBL, providing the program director with all directions, requirements, participant goals, and deadlines.
-The behavioral research program director keeps the researchers up to date on their experiment status throughout the study run and provides the data by the researchers’ deadlines.
-The program director serves also as Mendoza IRB Liaison to assist researchers through the IRB application and approval processes, thus providing an in-house resource for all Mendoza faculty.
+The behavioral research program director keeps the researchers up to date on their experiment status throughout the study and provides the data by the researchers’ deadlines.
+The program director also serves as Mendoza IRB Liaison to assist researchers through the IRB application and approval processes, thus providing an in-house resource for all Mendoza faculty.

-- Coordinating on-site and off-site experiments of all types (web-based surveys to field study interviews), and providing staffing for these.
+- Coordinating on-site and off-site experiments of all types (web-based surveys to field study interviews) and providing staffing for these.

 - Managing research collaboration with other departments across the University and identifying potential new avenues.